 Will I get paid?

 Yes.
-Our interns are short-term employees of Northwestern State University.
+Our Fellowships are short-term employees of Northwestern State University.
 Compensation is based on experience, including academic experience.
 Depending on your personal spending habits, the compensation provided is typically more than sufficient to cover living expenses during your stay in Natchitoches.

 Is housing provided?